Face milling with the router

 Step 1: Tool selection

-Router in detail
+Festool Router in Detail

 Step 2: Prepare the machine and tool

-Check the router and milling cutter for damage or wear.
-Insert the face milling cutter into the collet chuck up to at least the marking and tighten it.
-Pay attention to the preset speed and ensure that it never exceeds the maximum speed of the router.
-Then attach the machine to your face milling device, if provided.
+Check the router and router bit for damage or wear.
+Insert the face mill into the collet until it reaches at least the mark, and tighten it securely.
+Pay attention to the preset speed and ensure that it never exceeds the router bit’s maximum speed.
+Then attach the machine to your face milling jig, if one is provided.

 Step 3: Preparing the face milling device